Updated: 22 hours ago

 It is estimated that 30% of adults in the United States have metabolic syndrome.
 Elevated triglycerides are one of the common symptoms of this syndrome.

 The good news is that there are many different ways to lower your triglyceride levels.
 These include changes in diet and lifestyle as well as medications.
 Here, we'll discuss what you can do at home to naturally lower your triglycerides.

 Low Carb Diet

-Triglyceride levels can be elevated if you eat too many carbohydrates, especially refined carbs like sweets and white breads and sugar.
+Triglyceride levels can be elevated if you eat too many carbohydrates, especially refined carbs like sweets white bread and sugar.
 If you are looking at lowering your triglyceride levels, you should reduce these or better still, eliminate these completely from your diet.
-Replace these with unrefined high-fiber carbs such as beans, vegetables and whole grains.
+Replace these with unrefined high-fibre carbs such as beans, vegetables and whole grains.
 Replace high-sugar products with fruits such as berries which can go a long way in reducing your sugar cravings.

 TIP - Manage sugar cravings by replacing high-sugar products with fruits.